Blog Home / Compliance / Boosting Financial Resilience: Cybersecurity Audits for Finance Teams

 Importance of Cybersecurity for Finance Teams

-In today’s digital age, ensuring robust cybersecurity measures is crucial for finance teams.
-This section highlights the importance of adhering to cybersecurity compliance regulations and provides a snapshot of data breach statistics in financial institutions.
+In today’s digital age, implementing strong cybersecurity measures is crucial for finance teams.
+This section highlights why following cybersecurity compliance regulations is so important, and provides a snapshot of data breach statistics in financial institutions.

 Cybersecurity Compliance Regulations

-Compliance regulations are essential in maintaining a minimum standard of protection against cyberattacks.
-However, it’s important to understand that being compliant does not automatically guarantee security.
+Compliance regulations are essential for maintaining a minimum standard of protection against cyberattacks.
+However, it’s crucial to understand that being compliant doesn’t automatically guarantee complete security.

 Key compliance regulations for finance teams include:

-• General Data Protection Regulation (GDPR): Aims to protect customer data from breaches.
+• General Data Protection Regulation (GDPR): Designed to protect the personal data of customers from breaches (especially for EU/EEA residents).

-• Payment Card Industry Data Security Standard (PCI DSS): Focuses on securing payment card information.
+• Payment Card Industry Data Security Standard (PCI DSS): Focuses specifically on securing payment card information during storage, processing, and transmission.

-• Sarbanes-Oxley Act (SOX): Requires measures to protect the authenticity and availability of financial data.
+• Sarbanes-Oxley Act (SOX): Requires measures to ensure the authenticity and availability of financial data to prevent corporate fraud.

-• New York Department of Financial Services (NYDFS) Cybersecurity Regulation: Mandates a comprehensive cybersecurity strategy aligned with the NIST Cybersecurity Framework.
+• New York Department of Financial Services (NYDFS) Cybersecurity Regulation: Mandates a comprehensive cybersecurity strategy often aligned with frameworks like the NIST Cybersecurity Framework.

 For more detailed information on these regulations, visit our page on cybersecurity regulations for finance teams.